How to Delete Printer Drivers in Windows 11

 Summary

 Removing old printer drivers is a great way to maintain your PC.
-By following these steps, you remove the printer from your device list and then wipe the leftover driver files from your system using the Print Management tool.
+By following these steps, you remove the printer from your device list and then wipe the leftover driver files from your system using the Print Management tool or command line.
 This helps keep your computer running smoothly and saves disk space.

-How can I delete printer drivers in Windows 11?
+How to perform a clean install of printer drivers in Windows 11?

 Was this guide helpful?